 Get Dividends From Stocks Every Month

-Today, our goal is to build a dividend income portfolio for $2,000 a month in dividends.
+Today, we aim to build a dividend income portfolio for $2,000 a month in dividends.
 Are you interested in making money from dividends?
 If yes, then read on.

-First, I will show you 5 steps to build a dividend portfolio for $2,000 in dividends every month.
+First, I will show you 5 steps to build a monthly dividend portfolio for $2,000 in dividends.

-Then, I’m going to share some great tips.
-On finding and selecting dividend stocks for a dividend portfolio.
+Then, I will share some great tips on finding and selecting dividend stocks for a dividend portfolio.

-Finally, we will pull it all together.
-With a model dividend income portfolio generating passive income from dividends.
+Finally, we will put it all together with a model dividend income portfolio generating passive income from dividends.

 Disclosure: At no cost to you, I may get commissions for purchases made through links in this post.

-For an overview, let’s first look at the 5 steps for building an income portfolio that generates $2,000 a month in dividends.
-And before you go, check out all of our articles for making money with dividends.
+For an overview, let’s first examine the five steps for building an income portfolio that generates $2,000 a month in dividends.

 These 5 steps remain the same no matter how much monthly dividend income you desire.